Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 Practice Questions

-The first term of an AP is 3, and the common difference is 4.
-Write the first five terms.
-Find the 25th term.
+- The first term of an AP is 3 and the common difference is 4.
+Write the first five terms and find the 25th term.

 Frequently Asked Questions